Huub Bals

-Hubertus Bernardus "Huub" Bals (February 3, 1937 – July 13, 1988) was the first director and creator of International Film Festival Rotterdam (IFFR), formerly named Film International.
-IFFR started small in the Calypso cinema and film theatre 't Venster (now Lantaren/Venster) in Rotterdam, The Netherlands, in 1972, with only 4500 visitors and 31 films.
-In the forthcoming years the film festival expanded gradually under the watchful cinephile eye of Bals to 150.000 visitors and multiple cinemas in 1988 – Bals' last festival – and developed into an annual film event of great international importance, with already more than 350.000 visitors in 2010.
-Thanks to Bals many new film countries and continents have been introduced to The Netherlands, among which Russia, China, Taiwan, Africa and Latin-America.
+Hubertus Bernardus "Huub" Bals (February 3, 1937 – July 13, 1988) was the founding director of International Film Festival Rotterdam (IFFR).
+IFFR started small in the Calypso cinema and film theatre 't Venster (now LantarenVenster) in Rotterdam, The Netherlands, in 1972, with only 4500 visitors and 31 films.
+In the forthcoming years the film festival expanded gradually and developed into an annual film event of great international importance.
+Thanks to Bals, many new film countries and continents were introduced to The Netherlands, among which are Russia, China, Taiwan, Africa, and Latin-America.

-'The masters of the cinema of tomorrow are from the Third World.'

 Early life

 Huub Bals was born to Hubertus Bernardus Bals and Lamberta Snellenberg in Utrecht on February 3, 1937.
 His parents were simple, Catholic citizens from the traditional Wijk C in Utrecht, who traded in animal-waste products.

 Just before the Second World War, they moved to the working-class district Ondiep in the same city.

 Organizing and programming was Bals like a glove.
 During his time at highschool, the Catholic Bonifatius Lyceum in Utrecht, he set up a small singing group - for which Bals wrote his own lyrics on well-known pop songs - and was the leader of the club Dragnet; a small group of friends that used to listen to music from the American Forces Network in Germany on the radio, play records and gamble.
 Furthermore, he contributed to Minjon, AVRO radio's programme for youth, and the school newspaper Stemmen.
 His fellow students describe him as 'a solitary, not particularly nice boy, who liked arranging and organizing things and preferred to be in charge.'

 During his highschool years, Bals developed a particular love for jazz; he gave lectures on jazz at school and once travelled to Bonn for an interview with Gernot Haefeker, the chairman of a jazz-club, for the school paper.
 It was partly this predilection for jazz that eventually made Bals quit his high school education, which he never completed.
 He got a job in the publicity department of the Dutch Phonogram Record Company and worked as a jazz impresario; among other things, he organized jazz concerts and performances with international stars at several locations in the Netherlands.

 In April 1957, Bals was called up for military service, which ended his music activities in Utrecht.
 However, even in the military, Bals could not let go of his passion for organizing; as a Welfare Officer he took care of the entertainment for the NCO's and organized all kinds of parties and film evenings.
 This is where his interest in film began to develop.